eouna/pack-binary/README.md

 ### PHP Read AND Write Binary Stream Package
-Binary Stream Packager - a tools to handle binary data
+Binary Stream Packager - a tools to handle binary data or stream

 - #### Manual